-Title VI (state) funds are used to help provide a security officer for the district.
+Title VI (state) funds are used to help provide a resource security officer for the district.

 Carl Perkins funds are specifically used in the Vocational Department.
-Business, Agriculture, and Family and Consumer Science classes provide supplemental activities with Carl Perkins funds.
+Business, Agriculture, and Fire/ Criminal Justice classes provide supplemental activities with Carl Perkins funds.
 Funds are also used to provide teachers with professional development opportunities and travel expenses.

 National School Lunch Act (NSL) funds are geared at increasing student academic performance in math, literacy, science, and social studies.
-Positions paid with NSL funds: School Nurse, Security Officer, MS Guidance Counselor, Technology Lab teacher in HS, Librarian in ES, Before and After School Tutoring, Summer School at the high school, and others.
+Positions paid with NSL funds: School Nurse, Resource Security Officer, MS Guidance Counselor, Technology Lab teacher in HS, Librarian in ES, Before and After School Tutoring, Summer School at the high school, and others.
 ESA monies are used for software, materials, and supplies for math, literacy, science, and social studies.
+Since our district and schools state and/or federal accountability status is Coordinated Support for Reading, ESA monies will be prioritized for literacy.